Frequently Asked Questions - General

 How long will this project take to complete and what is the timeline?

-The bond vote will be held no sooner than the Fall of 2023.
-If the bond vote is successful, construction is expected to begin no sooner than the Summer of 2024.
+If the bond vote is successful, construction is expected to begin no sooner than the Spring of 2025.
 Supply chain, worker availability and State project capacity may impact the project timeline.
 Check out the About page for more information on the timeline.

 Has the area of the proposed system been surveyed for important or sensitive environmental and/or natural features?